Skip to main content

 Are certain individuals more likely to have a particular gene mutation?

-Studies have shown that there are specific mutations of the BRCA1 and BRCA2 genes which are common in persons of Eastern European Jewish (Ashkenazi) ancestry.
+Studies have shown that there are specific mutations of the BRCA1 and BRCA2 genes which are common in individuals of Eastern European Jewish (Ashkenazi) ancestry.
 These mutations are called 187delAG and 5385insC in BRCA1, and 6174delT in BRCA2.
 One in forty Ashkenazi Jewish individuals has one of these three mutations.
 Ancestry is taken into account when determining the risk to carry a BRCA1 or BRCA2 mutation.

 What if testing reveals a mutation in BRCA1 or BRCA2?